The impact of a Third Runway

-Estimates vary from 620,000 – 920,000.
+Estimates vary from 620,000 to over 1 million.
 The reason for the variation is there is still a lot uncertainty about the impact of the measures that would be introduced to limit noise: less noisy planes; improved operational practices; respite periods, i.e. times when communities will get a break from the noise.

 Heathrow Airport argues the UK economy will lose out unless Heathrow expands.
 Heathrow is one of Europe’s main ‘hub’ airports.
 A hub airport is one where a lot of people transfer from one airline to the other without leaving the airport.
 Heathrow argues these ‘transfer’ passengers are important for this reason: transfer passengers make it economical for airlines to run more frequent flights to more destinations.
 One of the examples they use is Mexico City.
 There are enough passengers who want to fly directly between London and Mexico City to warrant a few flights a week.
 But if you add in Mexico City bound passengers who are transferring at Heathrow from smaller airports such as Copenhagen, they make it commercially viable to run many more flights from London to Mexico City each week which in turn makes London potentially a more attractive place for Mexican businesses to invest in (or vice versa).

 8. Is Heathrow’s economic argument for expansion accepted by everyone?

 No it is not.
 The counter argument, used by Gatwick Airport, is that, because London is so popular as a destination (more passengers terminate in London than any other city in the world), it is not so dependent on transfer passengers to make flights commercially viable as somewhere like Schiphol.
 People coming to London tend not to mind which airport they use.
 Critics also point out that a significant number of the transfer passengers are going to places like New York where the many flights from Heathrow are not dependent on them.